For our quality assurance and to support our process development as well as the materials processing contracts various test methods and

 measurement techniques are employed

 to ensure we comply with the relevant standards and customer specifications.

 Used to test the scratch resistance and abrasion resistance from parts and materials.
-Testing to DIN 55656:2014-12 by sliding a point with a defined loading across the surface of the test piece where the depth of the scratch in the surface indicates the surface hardness.
+Testing after DIN 55656:2014-12 by sliding a point with a defined loading across the surface of the test piece where the depth of the scratch in the surface indicates the surface hardness.
 With this test method we can assess the improvement achieved by plasma coating or surface modification.

 To determine the surface energy of a material a small amount of fluid is applied to the surface of the work piece.
 The steepness of the angle of the drop surface is measured.
 This indicates the ability of the fluid to wet the surface.
 Many polymers have a very high contact angle due to their low surface energy.
 This indicates they will be difficult or impossible to print, bond or paint.
-After plasma activation the contact angle is normally flat indicating the workpiece can be printed, bonded or painted without problem.
+After plasma activation the contact angle is normally flat indicating the workpiece can be printed, bonded or painted easily.

 A German term for paint repelling surface test.
 Often referred to the orange peel effect.
 Due to contamination on the surface the paint repels from the surface.
 Especially in small angles and cavities usual cleaning methods doesn’t work.
 Plasma cleaning is a three-dimensional treatment which dissolves contamination.
 The LABS test offers evidence that the plasma cleaning was effective and the parts are ready to be painted.
 With specified solvents the offending substances are dissolved from the surface, extracted and then coated on a defined surface.
 The remaining substances get painted after drying.
 The result gets examined.
 We carry out these tests in accordance to PV 3.10.7, VDMA 24364 or customer’s specifications.